HyperPlay-Gaming/hyperplay-desktop-client/OVERLAY_README.md

 #### `n_overlay.dll`(`n_overlay.x64.dll` for x64)

-This is the most important module (a dll), it will be injected into game process so that we can communicate with a game process and draw our own stuff on game window.
+This is the most important module (a dll), it will be injected into the game process so that we can communicate with a game process and draw our own stuff on game window.

 #### `n_ovhelper.exe`(`n_ovhelper.x64.exe` for x64)

-This is a helper process which do the real dll injecting work for use.
+This is a helper process which does the real dll injecting work for use.

 ### hyperplay-desktop-client linked node C++ addon modules